A Stormy Ride along Florida’s Pinellas Trail

 Luckily, we found a bridge to go under until the rain let up.
 In a way, we were glad for the rain as the drastic temp drop helped to cool us down a bit.
 We are used to the cool temperatures of New England, so biking in the extreme heat was pretty rough.
 On a positive note, the thunderstorm made an otherwise bland ride a bit more interesting!

-The Pinellas Trail would not make my list of top bike paths as I have encountered many more scenic paths across the country.
-In my opinion, it’s the best place in the Tampa metro for lengthy exercise of any sort.
+In my opinion, this trail is the best place in the Tampa metro for lengthy exercise of any sort.
 However, I felt like there were too many busy roads to cross and too many views of businesses, houses, and highways.
 I prefer the more rural rail trails over this very urban trail.

 Nevertheless, it’s a great way to get some exercise in for the day.
 And, the path is well maintained, clean, easy to follow, and conveniently split up into a separate biking and walking path in most sections.
-There are a few hints of nice scenery along the way, and the storm did add to the excitement.
-And, most importantly, it’s a great way to explore some of Pinellas County without driving all over the place.
+There are a few hints of nice scenery along the way, and most importantly, it’s a great way to explore some of this beautiful county without driving all over the place.

 Tips for a great ride